On this page

 Pensions

 Most people who work in Scotland get a state pension from the government.
-This is a weekly payment which is paid when you reach state pension age.
-Your state pension age normally depends on when you were born.
+You get this payment every week when you reach state pension age.
+Your date of birth normally decides your state pension age.

 Check your state pension age (gov.uk)